minga-app/documentation/README.md

     - and NoSQL Database
     - Docker-based, orchestrated with Kubernetes
     - independent of region blocking by google
-- Exposing a public API to access all of
+- Exposing a public API (grpc, HTTP/2) to access all features of Minga
 - Better geospatial radius search, maps (Mapbox navigation)
 - Fulltext search and geosearch via Elastic search instance
 - Advanced and automatic regulation/calculation of impact points